copyrite/LwotcMinimalText/XComGame.md

 * Cannot be used from concealment.

 ## Ruthless
-You gain an action point when you kill a panicked or disoriented enemy with your sawed-off shotgun.
+You gain an action when you kill a panicked or disoriented enemy with your sawed-off shotgun.

 ## Run and Gun
-Free action: Gain a non-movement action.
+Gain a non-movement action.
+* {% AP0 %}
 * {% COOLDOWN %}

 Rupture